1995 · Bajazet · Racine · Vigner (EN)

 That, without me, your plans will go awry,

-I whom you must please, Prince, I ?
+And that it's I whom you must please, Prince, I ?

 I hold the palace gates: it's up to me